k1000/contenta/README.md

     service, # function which returns dict with service {"desc": "description of the service",
-    "clean": clean_service,  # optional function which checks vaild input of variables "return": True,  # optional when when service needs intercepts response and redirects to another url for example "default": """default_var1: xxx
+    "clean": clean_service,  # optional function which checks vaild input of variables "default": """default_var1: xxx
 default_var2: 2"""})
 ```